tralph3/conner/README.md

 ## Command types

-While Conner ships with the `compile`, `eat`, `vterm`, and `term` command types, you can define custom types tailored to your requirements.
+While Conner ships with a variety of command types already, you can define custom types tailored to your requirements.
 Adding a custom command type is straightforward:

 1. Define a function to execute the command.
 2. Register the function in `conner-command-types-alist`.